fernanucm/PLBASIC/README.md

 States are the following:

 * `run`.
 Identifies a running program.
 First, it can be stopped if a `STOP` statement is executed.
 Second, it can be ended if either the `END` statement or the end of the program has been reached (there are no further statements to execute).
 And third, it can be erased if the `NEW` statement is reached along execution.
 * `stop`.
 Identifies a stopped program.
-A stopped excution could be resumed with the the _extenal_ execution of a `CONT` statement.
+A stopped execution could be resumed with the the _extenal_ execution of a `CONT` statement.
 Execution of such statements is not supported yet.
 * `end`.
 Identifies an ended program.
 This corresponds to finishing the interpreting loop.
 An ended execution can not be resumed, but _externally_ restarted; for example, pressing the key `r` (for the `RUN` command).
 * `new`.
 Identifies an erased program and variables.
 This state is immediately followed by the `end` state.